-- O Lord my God,
+88 O Lord my God,

 I cry for help in the day-time,

 in the night my cry is before you;

-- 2 let my prayer come into your presence, incline your ear to my cry.
+2 let my prayer come into your presence,

-- For I am sated with sorrow, my life draws near to Sheol. - I am counted with those who go down to the pit; without strength am I. - My home is among the dead, like the slain that lie in the grave, whom you remember no more cut off as they are from your hand. - In the deepest pit you have put me, in shadows deep and dark. - Your wrath lies heavy upon me, waves of your anger roll over me.
-Selah - You have put my friends far from me,you have made them shun me.I am shut in, and cannot escape, - 9 my eyes are wasted with sorrow.
-I call on you, LORD, every day, spreading my hands out to you. - For the dead can you work wonders?
+incline your ear to my cry.

+3 For I am sated with sorrow, my life draws near to Sheol.

+4 I am counted with those who go down to the pit; without strength am I.

+5 My home is among the dead,

+My nome is among the dead,

+like the slain that lie in the grave,

+whom you remember no more

+cut off as they are from your hand.

+6 In the deepest pit you have put me,

+in shadows deep and dark.

+7 Your wrath lies heavy upon me,

+waves of your anger roll over me.
+Selah

+8 You have put my friends far from me,

+you have made them shun me.

+I am shut in, and cannot escape,

+9 my eyes are wasted with sorrow.

+I call on you, Lord, every day,

+spreading my hands out to you.

+10 For the dead can you work wonders?

 Can the shades rise again to praise you?
-Selah - 11 Can your kindness be told in the grave, your faithfulness in the tomb? - 12 Can your wonders be known in the darkness, or your help in the land of forgetfulness? - I cry for help to you, in the morning my prayer comes before you. - 14 Why, O Lord, do you spurn me, and hide your face from me? - 15 From my youth I am wretched and dying, I am numbed by the terrors I bear. - 16 The fires of your wrath have passed over me, your terrors destroy me, surging around me forever, hemming me in altogether.
+Selah

+11 Can your kindness be told in the grave,

+your faithfulness in the tomb?

+12 Can your wonders be known in the darkness,

+or your help in the land of forgetfulness?

+13 I cry for help to you,

+in the morning my prayer comes before you.

+14 Why, O Lord, do you spurn me,

+and hide your face from me?

+15 From my youth I am wretched and dying,

+I am numbed by the terrors I bear.

+16 The fires of your wrath have passed over me,

+your terrors destroy me,

+17 surging around me forever,

+hemming me in altogether.

-Those who love me you put far from me; the dark is my only friend.
+18 Those who love me you put far from me;

+the dark is my only friend.